sameerjha462000/STRIVER450/003Arrays/Hard/README.md

 I do not understand the following problems :=

 1. Majority element 1 and Majority element 2 .
-Though I can write the algorithm of Majority element K as well where k > 2.
+Though I can write the algorithm of Majority element K as well where K > 2.

-2. 2sum, 3sum and 4sum problems.
+2. 2sum, 3sum, 4sum and Ksum problems.

 3. The intuition behind mergeSortedArraysWithoutExtraSpace method 2.
 Could anyone please give me a mathematical proof of the algorithm.
 I am not able to generalize this algorithm.
 What is this i++, j++, k--.